 The capability assessment also helps to ensure that proposed mitigation actions are practical considering the local ability to implement them.
 This section should also highlight and describe any successful mitigation projects.
 The capability assessment also identifies participation in the National Flood Insurance Program and discusses opportunities for integration with existing planning mechanisms.

-The Capability Assessment from the 2013 HMP Update can be viewed below or downloaded by clicking here.
+The 2018 Capability Assessment Chapter can be viewed below or by clicking here.

 Capability Assessment Resources